wingrunr21/flat-ui-sass/README.md

 You must import the Flat-UI variables before bootstrap, otherwise bootstrap's variables will take priority!

+##### Missing Modules

+Flat-UI Pro does not include a few modules that exist in Flat-UI Free.
+Designmodo has stated this is because [they are not yet mobile-ready](https://github.com/designmodo/Flat-UI-Pro-Support/issues/419#issuecomment-39879885).
+If you still wish to use these modules, you can import them from this gem's version of Flat-UI Free:

+    @import 'flat-ui/modules/footer';
+    @import 'flat-ui/modules/login';
+    @import 'flat-ui/modules/palette';
+    @import 'flat-ui/modules/share';
+    @import 'flat-ui/modules/tile';
+    @import 'flat-ui/modules/todo';

 #### Javascript
 Flat-UI has a lot of javascript dependencies.
 It is up to you to make sure the appropriate javascript files are available in your application.
 For a reference,